 Civic Center Plaza, UN Plaza, and Fulton Street between the Asian Art Museum and the San Francisco Main Public Library.

 Diverse communities – from low-income Tenderloin families and unhoused adults to technology employees and new residents to visitors of cultural and civic institutions from around the City, the region, and the world – may overlap in Civic Center public spaces, but they don’t necessarily connect.
 These spaces were designed to inspire awe and serve as a unified gathering place.
 However, in recent decades, with the exception of when there are large-scale events, many view them as alienating places to hurry through.
-The Initiative is transforming the Civic Center public spaces so that the connection and sense of pride San Franciscans feel at these large civic events become an everyday experience.
+The Initiative is transforming the Civic Center public spaces so that connection and a sense of pride becomes an everyday experience for all that live, work, and visit here.
+These public spaces are returning to their original purpose, to inspire awe and serve as a unified gathering place.

-Major capital investments in Civic Center Plaza and the Civic Center Public Realm Plan, a long-range planning and design process are now underway, and will build on the strategies described on this page, so that the Civic Center can ultimately become a powerful symbol of San Francisco’s compassionate values and a model for public spaces around the world.
+Major capital investments in Civic Center Plaza, Fulton Plaza, UN Plaza and the Civic Center Public Realm Plan, a long-range planning and design process have developed and are underway, building on strategies described on this page, so that the Civic Center can ultimately become a model for public spaces around the world.

 Led by the City of San Francisco in partnership with neighbors, community organizations, and cultural institutions, the Initiative brings together the best of San Francisco’s creative, philanthropic, and intellectual resources to implement this vision.
 We are pursuing the following four strategies: